paezha/spatial-analysis-r/README.md

 > Statistics: A Course in R. McMaster Invisible Press.
 ISBN:
 > 978-1-7778515-0-7

-The online version of this book is free to read at
+The book is free to read online at
 <https://www.spatial-analysis-R.org/>.

 ## Resources for Students and Instructors